AdevHelps/Quotes/README.md

 </table>

 ## How to use
-- Long click to delete the quote
+Long click to delete the quote

 ## Considerations
-- Quotes only uses the dark theme
+Quotes only uses the dark theme

 ## About the app
+Quotes uses:
-Quotes uses SQLite database to manage the CRUD operation
+- SQLite database
+- MVVM architecture pattern
+- Navigation component library of Android Jetpack

 ## Contact us
 If you have any issues, questions, or suggestions, please feel free to contact Adev at adevhelps@gmail.com